Fake BIOS Setup

 Save & Exit (Or Not)

-Hit F10 for “Save changes?” and let everyone protest before you cancel and reveal the prank.
+Hit F10 for “Save changes?” and let everyone protest before you cancel and reveal the simulation.

 🎯 Favorite Scenarios